sookinoby/mxnet-ccn-samples/README.md

 ## Preparing the dataset

-X_train and Y_train make the actual training dataset.
+X_train and Y_train make the training dataset.
 We'll employ real images for the purpose of testing.

-You can also generate a validation set by splitting the training data into train and validation set.
+You can also generate a validation set by splitting the training data into train and validation sets.
 Here's the Python code for that:

 ```
 #split the train-set as validation and test set
 from sklearn.model_selection import train_test_split
 X_train_set,X_validation_set,Y_train_set,Y_validation_set = train_test_split( X_train, Y_train, test_size=0.02, random_state=42)
 ```
-The image dimesioning order of mxnet is similar to theano and uses the format 3X32X32.
+The image dimension order of mxnet is similar to theano and uses the format 3X32X32.
 The number of channels is the first dimension, followed by height and width of the image.
-Tensor flow uses image dimension ordering of 32X32X3, i.e the color channels comes last.
-Refer [this](https://datascience.stackexchange.com/questions/14467/what-does-theano-dimension-ordering-mean) for more information.
-Below is the helper function to convert image ordering to mxnet format to 3X32X32 from 32X32X3:
+TensorFlow uses image dimension ordering of 32X32X3, i.e the color channels comes last.
+Refer to [this](https://datascience.stackexchange.com/questions/14467/what-does-theano-dimension-ordering-mean) for more information.
+Below is the helper function to convert image ordering to MXNet's 3X32X32 format from 32X32X3:

 ```python
 #change the image dimensioning from 32 X 32 X 3 to 3 X 32 X 32 for train